Chetan Korada: 2016

-Last year, the veteran racer was preferred for being the Instructor for TATA Prima truck racing program.
+Last year, Korada was preferred for being the Instructor for TATA Prima truck racing program.

 He also competed in the MRF National racing championship (Class: Formula MRF 1600).

 2017

-Most recently, Chetan became the Formula MRF 1600 National champion second runner up in the MRF FMSCI national racing championship 2017 with a valiant feat of 5 podium finishes.
+Most recently, Korada became the Formula MRF 1600 National champion second runner up in the MRF FMSCI national racing championship 2017 with a feat of five podium finishes.

 Public appearances

-Chetan was an invited speaker at many esteemed venues; such as the TedX Youth at Chennai and the Breakfast show in Chennai Live Radio, in the year 2011.
+Korada was an invited speaker at many esteemed venues; such as the TedX Youth at Chennai and the Breakfast show in Chennai Live Radio, in the year 2011.
 He was also the honored spokesperson at the Tie Con 2014(Indus Entrepreneurship Conference) titled "I CAN DO IT" in the year 2014.
 While in 2015, he rendered a motivational speech to the members of MMA Madras Management Association.
 He appeared in the national event of Indian youth conclave 2016 which was held in Chennai to inspire young minds to pursue their passion and reach greater heights.